bottlerocket-os/bottlerocket-update-operator/README.md

 ### Image Region

-`update-operator.yaml` pulls operator images from the `us-west-2` region.
+`update-operator.yaml` pulls operator images from Amazon ECR Public.
-To pull from a different region, replace the image endpoint to point at one of the following endpoints.
-This is not required, but pulling the image from the same region as your cluster will improve the download speed.
+You may also choose to pull from regional Amazon ECR repositories such as the following.

   - 917644944286.dkr.ecr.af-south-1.amazonaws.com
   - 375569722642.dkr.ecr.ap-east-1.amazonaws.com